On trial for murder: 'I did not kill my husband'

 Making a definitive statement, the eyes of the six men and six women of the jury stayed transfixed on the woman accused of murder.

 Earlier in the day, home security video from the Van Buren home showed Loretta Van Buren leaving the home.
-At one point, she turned towards the house, presumably at her husband who was alive around 3:35 p.m.
+At one point, she turned toward the house, presumably at her husband who she said was alive around 3:35 p.m.
 Sept.
-2, 2019, inside their Cache abode they’ d built and moved into in 1999, and she said something indiscernible on the silent video as she made a hand gesture.
+2, 2019, inside the Cache house they’d built and moved into in 1999, and she said something indiscernible on the silent video as she made a hand gesture.

 “That was the old wife wave off,” she said, citing a personal joke between husband and wife.
 He just asked her to be careful with his truck while she ran errands, she said.
 She left moments later for a documented trip to several stores, including to buy a lottery ticket, just in case they got lucky, she said.